Flora72/GasGo/README.md

 python manage.py migrate
 python manage.py runserver
 ```

 ## Future Advancements
 - Integration with licensed cylinder verification systems to detect illegal refills
+- Transform the GasGo web app into a dedicated mobile app for Android and iOS.
 - Loyalty and rewards system for repeat customers and trusted vendors
 - Expanded USSD support for multilingual access across Kenya
 - Rider performance analytics and delivery heatmaps